Controversial 'Abortion Reversal' Regimen Is Put To The Test

 The critics haven't slowed Delgado's supporters.

-Already in 2019, legislators in several states — Kansas, Kentucky, North Dakota, and Nebraska — have been considering bills that would require abortion providers to tell their patients about abortion reversal.
+Already in 2019, legislators in several states — Kansas, Kentucky, North Dakota and Nebraska — have been considering bills that would require abortion providers to tell their patients about abortion reversal.
 Back in 2017, Delgado testified in support of similar legislation in Colorado, although the proposal never made it into law.

 Grossman says he's furious that states are forcing abortion providers to give their patients inaccurate information related to abortion care.